When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cons of Glass Baby Bottles

-Most glass bottles are now also made with reinforced glass.
-This means if they do break, they disintegrate into rounded pebbles rather than sharp shards, reducing the chances of your little getting hurt.
+Most modern glass bottles are made with tempered or borosilicate glass.
+If they do break, they are designed to crumble into rounded pebbles rather than dangerous, sharp shards to keep your little one safe.

 Plastic Baby Bottles